unixerius/DSO/README.md

 After the installation is complete, you can login to the VM with `vagrant ssh` and you can shut it down with `vagrant halt`.
 Later you can start it up with `vagrant up` again.

+# License

+We've decided to offer these files under the Creative Commons, BY-NC-SA license: Non-Commercial, Attribution and Share Alike.
+You can read all about it in the LICENSE.txt file.
+Basically: you can re-use these files as you see fit but not for commercial purposes, as long as you attribute us as the original source and you re-share your own modifications.